 - Regenerate natural systems

-The diagram below, from the Ellen MacArthur Foundation, shows their vision of circular economies, and the right-hand blue side was the most relevant to the makers attending the workshop, offering prompts for considering how to close the loop in their practice and avoid leakage of energy, materials and resources outside their loop.
+The diagram below, from the Ellen MacArthur Foundation, shows their vision of circular economies.
+The right-hand blue side was the most relevant to the makers attending the workshop, offering prompts for considering how to close the loop in their practice and avoid leakage of energy, materials and resources outside their loop.

-Hosting the workshop, Fiona Pilgrim led participants to consider the lifecycle of materials and products they use and produce, taking into account five key stages: sourcing, manufacturing, transporting, using and recovering.
+Hosting the workshop, Fiona Pilgrim led participants in the consideration of the lifecycle of materials and products they use and produce, taking into account five key stages: sourcing, manufacturing, transporting, using and recovering.
 She then introduced The ReSOLVE framework to support deeper and more specific assessment of what is required to successfully close the loop.

-This research group formed at the beginning of the COVID-19 pandemic and its work has so far taken place exclusively online.
-The main impacts have so far been for the twelve Scotland-based makers taking part, and include:
+The research group formed at the beginning of the COVID-19 pandemic and its work has so far taken place exclusively online.
+So far, the main impacts been for the twelve Scotland-based makers taking part, and include:

 - Knowledge acquisition and exchange